What “Blacklisted” Actually Means in SA

 When it comes to loans for blacklisted individuals, there are two main types to consider: secured loans and unsecured loans.
 Here’s a breakdown of the differences between the two:

-- Generally has higher interest rates compared to secured loans
+- Generally higher interest rates

 When considering secured vs. unsecured loans, it’s essential to assess your financial situation, loan amount needed, and the risks associated with each type of loan.